-Cynthia Troup is a writer and editor based in Melbourne, Australia.
+Cynthia Troup is a writer and editor based in regional Victoria, Australia.
 Versatility and rigour are bywords for her practice.
 She has extensive experience working closely with other artists, scholars and researchers.
 As a writer Cynthia’s publications range from scripts for performance to articles in Italian Studies, and essays in the fields of contemporary art and music.
 Forthcoming publications include the memoir extract ‘Three Fragments for Her History of the Father’ in Southerly, vol. 78.3, and the micro prose piece ‘Suspension (Destruction)’ in Spineless Wonders’ 2019 Shuffle Project.
 Cynthia’s stories have been live broadcast online as part of Barbara Campbell’s durational performance 1001 nights cast; her plays have toured to the USA, Denmark and Italy; her radio features What the Fox (2016), and Violin Lessons (2014) are now podcasts, having been commissioned by ABC RN’s Creative Audio Unit.